Mleczkow71/Homework-assigment/README.md

 Additonally explore oppotunity to arget more affluent // less risky older generation i.e. Generation X , not just millenials.

 **Why do you think that offering this product or service would benefit the company?**
 Broadens the business footprint and custmer reach.
-Creates competiion in baking sector - in Australia it offers huge prfit oppotnities considering margins.
+Creates competiion in baking sector - in Australia it offers huge prfit oppotnities as the margins available are one of the highest in the world.
+In addiotn strenghtening prsence in one of the demographicalli diversed and fast growing market with relativelly low competition in the sector.

 **What technologies would this additional product or service utilize?**
 Banking soutions, payment platform innovations to process variable disocunts.
+Innovation in ened to end digital experince thai is fast and seamless form pre to pot - purchase.
+Klarna can create own digital wallets to attract customers and other compenies to participate (veritcal integration).
+GQ payments capabilities can also be expanded.
+From B2B space further innovation in digita invoices is needed that reduces manual processing and integrated transactions in retailer transation ledger and , altimattely P&L management and reporting, ballance sheets and cash flow reportimg.

 **Why are these technologies appropriate for your solution?**
 These technologies enable to achive the growth and expansion in the sector as well as innovation.

-##**REFRENCES**
+Integration with internal e-retailers SAP / othe financial platforms for digital invoice processing / other digital pamentnts

+**REFRENCES**

 [https://en.wikipedia.org/wiki/Klarna]